 Apprenticeships are offered in many different types of work, grouped in occupational sectors.
 We've listed below some of the apprenticeships that could be relevant to the NHS, but other sectors are also available.

 You can read some case studies of staff who have entered the NHS through an apprenticeship.
 Ben Yeates did an engineering apprenticeship; Paul Mallett did one as a dental technician; Dave Martin followed an apprenticeship in dental therapy and John Wheeler in painting and decorating.

-And we prepared a number of real life stories from apprentices and former apprentices up and down the country for National Apprenticeships Week in March 2013.
+Read the real-life stories from apprentices and former apprentices up and down the country that we prepared for a recent National Apprenticeships Week.

 For an overview of the full range on offer, visit the Gov.UK website.